TrueBlocks/trueblocks-core/docs/content/docs/chifra/configs.md

 ### Environment Variables

-Each option can be overridden by exporting an environment variable in your shell prior to `chifra`.
-The name of the environment variable is as follows:
+Each command-line option may be overridden by exporting an environment variable in your shell prior to running a `chifra` command.

+The name of those environment variables is as follows:

-1. The environment variable name is ALL_UPPER_CASE
+1. The environment variable is `ALL_UPPER_CASE`
-2. The name preserves underbars in the config item's name
+2. The environment variable name preserves underbars in the `item_name`
-3. The name starts with the item's `[group]`.
-So,
+3. The name of the variable starts with the `group` the item belongs to

+For example: `GROUP_ITEM_NAME`.

+A more concrete example might be:

 ```
-# Example
 export SETTINGS_RPCPROVIDER=http://localhost:9876
-chifra blocks 100 # uses alternate rpcProvider
+chifra blocks 100
 ```

+which would cause `chifra` to use an alternate rpcProvider without having to edit the configuration file.

 This feature comes in handy when build shell scripts to automate various tasks with `chifra`.

+### Where Are Configuration Files Stored?

+Please see [TODO: PLACE_HODLER](#) for more information.

 ### Separate Files

-The primary configuration is stored in `trueBlocks.toml`.
-This file exists in the root of a chain's configuration folder.
+A single global configuration, called `trueBlocks.toml`, is stored at the root of the configuration folder.

 In addition, each individual tool has its own configuration file with items peculuar to that tool.
 If a configuration item is found in a particular file, it applies only to that tool.